stephen-hlx/overcooked/README.md

 Starting from an initial state of the distributed system, Overcooked triggers all actions of each actor, one action per step, to exhaust the sequences of all possible interleaving and verify that all of them leave the system in a state that with all its invariants honoured.
+Overcooked also allows the injection of failures by having an actor reject actions performed by one or more specific actors, simulating situations like network partitioning.

 ### Quick Example
 The [water pouring puzzle](https://en.wikipedia.org/wiki/Water_pouring_puzzle)